Memory that learns what works. So you can do more of it.

 Connect via Roampal Desktop

 Roampal Desktop can connect to any MCP-compatible AI tool via its Settings panel.
-Note: Desktop MCP provides memory tools but does not include hooks-based context injection or automatic scoring — for that, use roampal-core with Claude Code or OpenCode.
+Note: Desktop MCP provides memory tools but does not include hooks-based context injection or automatic scoring.
+For that, use roampal-core with Claude Code or OpenCode.

 Open Settings